BurntSushi/jiff/README.md

 released, I plan to commit to its API indefinitely.
 At which point, users of Jiff should feel comfortable using it as a stable base in public APIs.

+Once Jiff 1.0 is released, Jiff 0.2 will continue to get critical bug fix updates.
+There won't be any active feature development, but since so many folks are already using Jiff 0.2, it makes sense to offer a transition grace period.
+My plan here is to do it for 1 year after Jiff 1.0 is released.

 ### Performance

 The most important design goal of Jiff is to be a high level datetime library